Tag

 Unclutter is a simple piece of software that suits its name.
 This Mac app is accessible with a quick swipe from the top of your screen and functions as a convenient place for storing quick notes, recent files, and clipboard information.
 You can access it elsewhere, which makes it handy for pasting images into emails, for example, or moving a folder to a new location.

-Recent updates also allow for a light or dark theme and include an option for dragging cards on top of other desktop windows.
+Recent updates also allow for a light or and include an option for dragging cards on top of other desktop windows.
 Files and notes even automatically sync across your devices via Dropbox, a suitable addition that adds to the app’s lasting appeal.

 Get Unclutter